This advice applies to England. Change country

 If you want to leave before the date your employment is due to end end, you should seek the help of an experienced adviser, such as at a Citizen's Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.

-The amount of statutory redundancy pay you can get depends on a number of things.
-These are:
+The amount of statutory redundancy pay you can get depends on several things:

 - how long you've worked for your employer